 August 7, 1945

-FMC continued to allow Cindy Combs to lead Vacation Bible School for two more years, and members re-elected her to a position on the Nurture Commission.
+First Mennonite Church continued to allow Cindy Combs to lead Vacation Bible School for two more years, and members re-elected her to a position on the Nurture Commission.
 She continued in church leadership roles until GRACE recommended that she resign from leading or engaging in any children’s activities and withdraw her name from the Safe Sanctuaries list.

 Church-related positions held

 - Lay leader and active member at First Mennonite Church of Newton, KS, for more than 20 years